learn-safran-navigation-timing/skydel-plug-ins-documentation/development-environment/windows-10.md

 ![](../.gitbook/assets/install_vs_5.png)

-Wait for installation to end, it may take a while:
+Wait for installation to end (it may take a while):

 ![](../.gitbook/assets/install_vs_6.png)